Chipset090191/inkScape/README.md

 <img width="863" alt="Screenshot 2025-03-28 at 19 21 48" src="https://github.com/user-attachments/assets/d3081331-adde-47b4-a010-68aff26a8fda" />

-then we simply open our svg file project by using text editor and addign "animateTransform" block.
-So the main options we can adjust:
+Then, we simply open our SVG project file using a text editor and add the "animateTransform" block.
+The main options we can adjust are:

-- repeatCount(definite or indefinite rotation)
-- dur - the speed of or rotation in seconds
-- to and from - direction of our rotation and center point that I`ve mantioned before x and y coordinates.
-- type - to determine the type of animation.
+repeatCount – Defines whether the rotation is finite or infinite. dur – Controls the speed of rotation in seconds. from and to – Determines the direction of rotation and the center point (x and y coordinates) mentioned earlier. type – Specifies the type of animation.

-  So if we connect our parameter, for example "dur" to equipment like frequency control unit, the user or engineer in real time can see the change of speed as it work in reality.
-Or if the signal from relay is not positive and "0" means like system is not working, the engineer from the screen will see it too.
-So the example shows how we can manipulate our animation by using signals from equipment showing statuses for user in real time from PLC.
+For example, if we link the "dur" parameter to equipment like a frequency control unit, the user or engineer can see real-time speed changes as they happen in reality.
+Similarly, if a relay signal is 0, indicating that the system is not functioning, the engineer will see this reflected on the screen.
+This example demonstrates how we can use signals from equipment to manipulate animations, visually representing real-time statuses from the PLC.

 <img width="436" alt="Screenshot 2025-03-28 at 19 19 43" src="https://github.com/user-attachments/assets/01399ddf-93f9-4128-8f05-38fd60872891" />
 -